 How to Become a Volunteer Deputy Registrar

-Visit the Andrews County Tax Office at 201 N Main, Room 101 (first floor of Courthouse) for immediate appointment as a Volunteer Deputy Registrar.
+Visit the Andrews County Tax Office at 201 N Main, Room 101 (first floor of Courthouse) for appointment as a Volunteer Deputy Registrar.
 You will be required to participate in a training program prescribed by the Secretary of State before receiving your appointment.

 This training is available during regular business hours at the Andrews County Tax Office.
 If an evening session is required, it is by appointment only.
 To schedule an evening training session, please contact Robin Harper at432-524-1409.